 Flake foods stay on the surface for longer, sometimes shrimp swim upside down at the surface of the water to feed on them.

-If you don’t think that there’s enough algae growing in the tank, then most stores sell algae wafers which provide the same nutrients.
+If you don’t think that there’s enough algae growing in the tank, then most stores sell algae wafers that provide the same nutrients.

 Live foods are difficult for shrimp to catch as they’re not the most effective predators.
 Make sure any live foods that you do add are small, like brine shrimp.
 If you have fish in the tank too then live foods will eventually be eaten anyway.

-Frozen food equivalents are good options as they’re high quality and full of nutrients.
+Frozen food equivalents are good options as their high quality and full of nutrients.
 These could be brine shrimp, mosquito larvae, or even bloodworms.

 It’s best to mix up their diet to make sure they get a range of nutrients and keep things interesting.
 You might not be able to get some of the foods already mentioned for one reason or another, but there are still things you can use around the house.